 - Descriptions of data fields

-- When/Where the data was created
+- When/Where was the data created

-- Why the data was created and how
+- Why was the data created and how

 This data will then assist you in creating and comprehending a data lineage as the data moves to follow it from its origin to its destination.
 This is also useful for mapping and recording data connections.
 The first step in developing a solid data governance process is to collect metadata that informs a safe data lineage.